Health & Wellbeing

 In a previous article, we defined Post-Traumatic Stress Disorder (PTSD) as well as its causes and symptoms.

-In it, we explained that PTSD is an anxiety disorder an individual develops after involvement in or witnessing, a stressful or traumatic event.
+PTSD explained is an anxiety disorder an individual develops after involvement in or witnessing, a stressful or traumatic event.
 When trauma occurs, it can have detrimental effects on mental wellbeing which goes on to affect all aspects of an individual’s life.

 Within the work environment, it may lead employees to display a variety of symptoms that may be detrimental to your business efforts.
 This includes poor relationships with co-workers, increased absences and a decline in productivity.